pianocomposer321/yabs.nvim/README.md

 Run commands one after another.
 Args is a table of arguments to pass to `yabs.run_command()`.
 Commands will be run in the order they are passed in the `args` table.
-WARNING: Not all runners support chaning commands this way.
+WARNING: Not all runners support chaining commands this way.

 Examples: